orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 Up to version 4.1, Orbeon Forms had a few predefined buttons to specify what happens with form data:

-- The "Save" button saves data to the database.
+- The "Save" button to save data to the database.
-- The "Submit" button saves data and shows a dialog after saving (with options to clear data, keep data, navigate to another page, or close the window).
+- The "Submit" button to save data and show a dialog after saving (with options to clear data, keep data, navigate to another page, or close the window).
-- The "Send" (AKA "workflow-send") button saves the data and then allows:
+- The "Send" (AKA "workflow-send") button to save data and then allow:
     - sending an email
     - sending form data to a service
     - redirecting the user to a success or error page

 For more information, see [Configuration Properties - Form Runner](http://wiki.orbeon.com/forms/doc/developer-guide/configuration-properties/configuration-properties-form-runner).